 Tips for Best Results

-• Keep the ratios: It’s important when baking to keep the ratio of liquid to dry ingredients as listed in the recipe.
-If you plan to swap sweeteners, make sure they’re liquid and not dry like any granulated sugar.
+• Follow the recipe: It’s important with muffin recipes, to keep the ratio of liquid ingredients to dry ingredients as listed in the recipe.
+If you plan to swap sweeteners, make sure they’re liquid and not dry like granulated sugar.

 • Do not overmix the batter: This will activate the gluten and release too much of the trapped air leaving muffins heavy, dense, and rubbery.